f5devcentral/f5-agility-labs-xc/docs/class1/lab1/voltConsole.rst

-Logging into VoltConsole
+Logging into the F5 Distributed Cloud Console
 ========================

-You should have received an email with an invitation to access VoltConsole.
+You should have received an email with an invitation to access the F5 Distributed Cloud Console.

-The name of the tenant that we will be using is ``f5-sales-public``
+The name of the tenant that we will be using is ``F5-xc-lab-sec`` at https://f5-xc-lab-sec.console.ves.volterra.io/

-Exercise #1: Login to VoltConsole
+Exercise #1: Login to the F5 Distributed Cloud Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to create a password that will be associated with your email address.